This House

 Years of piano lessons color the scene, mixing Joplin, Pachelbel and Winston into the frenetic hours of being girls, and being teens.
 Ceasing only long enough to ransack the family’s world of snacks in the very lowest level of Megan’s Split-level Ranch.
 Like chubby, pubescent picnic-bound ants.

 Megan’s kitchen is where I first try it, but Mom refuses to buy it, so I look for this Chef Boyardee diet on other kitchen shelves.
-I like my SpaghettiOs straight from the can, finding the same comfort in it as in my friendships and the many hours spent at the 1959 Split-level Ranch, being terribly saucy, truly effortless, full of crap, and distinctly gratifying.
+I like my SpaghettiOs straight from the can, finding the same comfort in it as in my friendships and the many hours spent at the 1959 Split-level Ranch – all being terribly saucy, truly effortless, full of crap, and distinctly gratifying.

 Within Close Range: Sledding